k0smik0/diane/Readme.md

 As the name AbstractLocationAwareObserverSearcher is an observer (therefore Locator is an observable), but it also implements _LocationUpdater_, hence startLocationUpdates and stopLocationUpdates methods (which,internally, wrap Locator ones)

 And about __Locator__:

 <pre>
 public interface Locator extends LocationProvider,LocationUpdater,LocationObservable{}
 </pre>

 We have a base implementation also for _NetworkAwareSearcher_, that is __AbstractNetworkAwareSearcher__:
-it simply retrieves connection status - if we are(n't) connected to umts/wifi
+it simply retrieves connection status - if we are(n't) connected to wifi/umts/other

 ## The Tasks

+TODO